 The capital of Crete is a lively university town with outstanding historical landmarks and an engaging and energetic atmosphere.

-Heraklion today is living between the fast moving currents of regeneration and a deep desire to maintain links with a past.
+Heraklion today is living between the fast-moving currents of regeneration and a deep desire to maintain links with the past.
 Both these strands define its character.
 In the last hundred years alone, we have seen huge changes, which can be quite easily followed, in buildings and streets that reflect the changing fortunes of Crete.
-The ‘old town'' areas of the city, established from mediaeval times, now offer visitors some fantastic walks in the heart of the city.
+The ‘old town'' areas of the city, established from medieval times, now offer visitors some fantastic walks in the heart of the city.

 With its huge dark hallways and cells, the fortress was also a prison to many Cretan rebels and those who broke the rules imposed by successive occupiers of Crete.
 Koules is built on two tiers and offers a commanding view of Heraklion from the battlements.
-Nowadays, the harbour itself is home to brightly coloured fishing boats and busy tavernas selling fresh fish.
+Nowadays, the harbor itself is home to brightly colored fishing boats and busy tavernas selling fresh fish.